 - 1. Sunglasses without a doctor's prescription for a medical condition. - 2.
 Clothing article or apparel which displays obscene words, suggestive or immoral behavior, pictures, and/or designs; including but not limited to any article that conveys a sexually suggestive remark, gang-related, or alcohol message, or tobacco and/or drug-related message. - 3.
 Pants, shorts, skirts, skorts, and/or jeans not worn at the natural waistline.
 Belts and tucked shirts are not required. - 4.
 Skirts, shorts, skorts, and dresses more than 4 inches above the knee. - 5.
 Leggings/Jeggings (not referring to jeans with jeggings in the name) can only be worn under skirts, shorts, skorts, tops, and dresses that conform to the 4 inch rule.
 Slits/splits in items that extend more than 4 inches above the knee. - 6.
 See-through, skintight, spandex and/or revealing clothing and any exposed underwear. - 7.
 Open or chain belts, including metal chains on pants and chain wallets. - 8.
 Shirts, sleeveless shirts, boat neck, tank top, or dress tops that do not cover the shoulders, chest, abdomen, and back.
 All clothing not worn as intended by the manufacturer. - 9.
 Attire for special days not pre-approved by the administration. - 10.
 Not wearing shoes. - 11.
 Head covering inside the building. (curlers, picks, or combs) - 12.
 Athletic wear, including sweat pants, gym shorts, pajama/lounge pants, and house shoes.
 Sports teams will be allowed to wear team attire on game day only if approved by the administration. - 13.
-Holes in clothing, where those holes are more than 4 inches above the knee.
+Holes in clothing, where those holes are more than 4 inches above the knee must have material or patch closing the hole.
+Holes above 4 inches above the knee cannot show skin or undergarments.